 - EYFS/J1/J2 (KS1)

 - J3/J4/J5/J6 (KS2)

 - Y7/Y8

 - Y9/Y10

-- Y11/VI Form
+- Y11/VI Form From January 2021 the Year 11 and VI Form will only mix at lunchtime as their games session as been decoupled

-In the Junior School bubbles are based upon key stages, where in the Senior School upon their sport and activities.
+In the Junior School bubbles are based upon key stages, where in the Senior School upon their sport and activities (Year 11 and VI Form games have been decoupled from January 2021).
 Each 'bubble' group will have an area of Pitsford School allocated to them and each form will have a fixed 'home' classroom for all lessons where that is possible.
 It is intended that Sciences, ICT, Art and Music will be in the relevant departments and arrangements will be made for pupils to move safely to those areas within the day.